 Oh, right.
 I was just surprised and totally in awe of the fact that you were doing conventions back to back, plus keeping up the pace on your paintings.

-Yeah, that’s more my insanity of not wanting to say no to jobs, but I do work really long hours.
-For this show I’ve been working probably eighty hour weeks for the last couple months.
+That’s more my insanity of not wanting to say no to jobs, but I do work really long hours.
+For this show, I’ve been working probably eighty-hour weeks for the last couple of months.

-So are you starting on concepts now for Comic-Con?
+Are you starting on concepts now for Comic-Con releases?

-Yeah.
-Is that something that you wanted to have happen, to have the show be 100% paintings?
+Is that something that you wanted to have happened, to have the show be 100% paintings?